 M: 339 Windermere Road, London, ON, N6A 5A5

 Dr. Matthew Teeter leads the basic science research program for the Joint Replacement Institute at London Health Sciences Centre, University Hospital.
-He is a Scientist at the Lawson Health Research Institute, Scientist at the Robarts Research Institute, and an Assistant Professor in the Departments of Medical Biophysics and Surgery, Schulich School of Medicine & Dentistry at Western University.
+He is a Scientist at the Lawson Health Research Institute, Scientist at the Robarts Research Institute, and an Associate Professor in the Departments of Medical Biophysics and Surgery, Schulich School of Medicine & Dentistry at Western University.
 Dr. Teeter’s research focuses on image-based orthopedic implant design and evaluation.
 Dr. Teeter received his BSc in Biomedical Science from the University of Guelph and his PhD in Medical Biophysics from Western University, where he was a Graduate Fellow in Musculoskeletal Health Research and Leadership as part of the Canadian Institutes of Health Research (CIHR) Joint Motion Program.
 He received national awards at all levels of his graduate and fellowship training from the CIHR.
 In 2012, he received the Mark Coventry Award for Best Science Paper from the Knee Society, and in 2015 was awarded the John Charles Polanyi Prize in Physiology or Medicine from the Province of Ontario.
 In 2016 he received an Ontario Early Researcher Award and a CIHR New Investigator Award.
 In 2018 he received the Early Career Researcher Award in Basic/Clinical Science from the Arthritis Alliance of Canada.
 Dr. Teeter has taught courses on Scientific Communications in the Medical Biophysics graduate program, and on Research Translation in the Biomedical Engineering graduate program at Western University.
 Dr. Teeter serves on the boards of the Canadian RSA Network and the International Society for Technology in Arthroplasty (ISTA).
 In 2019 he served as ISTA's President and brought its annual meeting to Canada for the first time.
 With surgeon collaborators he has launched multiple companies to commercialization innovations from the Teeter Lab.
 He was also a co-founder and served as inaugural co-director of the Western Medical Innovation Fellowship program.

 Some stories related to our work: